 I was in Kho Phangan for the "new year's full moon party" and it was crazy, and in kho phi phi they also have something (though you should definitely go there anyway, there's a lot more beyond parties over there...

 Oh!
 In Bangkok go to the Grand Palace and that's about it.
 Don't spend much of your precious time there!

-Have a good time :) over 5 years ago
+Have a good time :) almost 6 years ago

 I'd suggest Wat Phu Tok in the far north-east.
 It isn't easy to get to, or wasn't 20 years ago, but not only is it a very curious place, it's in a part of the country less influenced by modern tourism.
 Great fun.

-Can't say the Full Party has much appeal and if you go it might well be worth reading this article on how to do so safely: http://journals.worldnomads.com/safetyhub/story/66535/Thailand/Full-Moon-Mayhem-Surviving-the-Party over 5 years ago
+Can't say the Full Party has much appeal and if you go it might well be worth reading this article on how to do so safely: http://journals.worldnomads.com/safetyhub/story/66535/Thailand/Full-Moon-Mayhem-Surviving-the-Party almost 6 years ago

 To party id recommend Phuket!
 Hit up Bangla Road for all the nite clubs and the action on the streets including markets, street performances, lady boys, u name it and it will be on that road.

 during the day you should visit the surrounding islands.
 Generally these trips are cheap as include a couple of destinations such as monkey island, Phi Phi Island, and plenty of scenic beaches where u snorkell in the pristine waters with all the fish.
 Make sure you do the james bond island tour only if it includes the tour of cliffs on the rubber canoes in which u seen inside the guts of anicent caves!!
 Not many people tend to do this tour due the 'danger', but its nothing and it has to be seen.